codefresh-io/docs.codefresh.io/_docs/deployments/promotions/promotions-api.md

 To make calls to the Promotions API, you need authorization through an API key passed in the header of the API request.

 >**NOTE**
 The user who generates the API token must be an account administrator.
+Currently you do not need to select specific scopes for the API key.

 ##### How to get the API key
 1. From your avatar dropdown in the Codefresh toolbar, select **User Settings**.
 1. Do one of the following:
-  * To use an existing API key, click **Edit**, and then copy the value in the **API Key** field.
+  * If you have an existing API key you have saved, use that key.
-  * To generate a new API key, click Generate.
+  * To generate a new API key, click **Generate**.
     1. In **Key Name**, type a new name for the API key.
-      This name is prefixed to the API key value and displaed in the UI.
+      This name is displayed in the UI with random numbers and letters.
     1. Click **Create**.
     1. Copy the API key to a handy location.